surprisehighway/craft-avatax/README.md

         if (!order->myCustomField === true) {
             $event->isValid = false; // Cancel AvaTax calculation for this order

-            $event->isHandled = true; // Optionally prevent other event handlers from overriding.
+            $event->handled = true; // Optionally prevent other event handlers from overriding.
         }
     }
 );